 - It is the applicant’s responsibility to follow their home university’s policies for transcript requests and provide postsecondary academic records to the evaluation agency for a course-by-course credential evaluation.
 Please check the credential evaluation agency's website to see which documents are needed for the country in which you completed your education, as you are responsible for submitting the appropriate documents to receive an evaluation report.
 These may include course transcripts or mark sheets for each semester or year completed during the degree program, and the degree certificate or diploma if a graduation date, with the name of the degree, if not shown on the transcript.
 If an applicant has not yet graduated, transcripts or semester marks statements for all semesters/years completed to-date may need to be submitted to the credential evaluation agency.
 Provisional or conditional evaluations will need to be finalized prior to the start of the degree program.
 Foreign transcripts sent directly to FIT will not be accepted by the Office of Graduate Admissions.

 - International Credential Evaluations must be sent directly to the Office of Graduate Admissions.
 Under no circumstances will materials sent to the Office of Undergraduate Admissions be retrieved.
 Students who submitted an international credential evaluation before completion of their degree are not required to submit a second evaluation.
 If admitted to the School of Graduate Studies, you will be required to submit an updated final transcript with translation showing degree conferral.

 English Language Proficiency Exam Scores

-- Applicants who speak English as a second language must submit evidence of English Language Proficiency to do graduate work, as measured by the TOEFL (Test of English as a Foreign Language), or the IELTS academic (International English Language Testing Service) exams.
+- Applicants who speak English as a second language must submit evidence of English Language Proficiency to do graduate work, as measured by the TOEFL (Test of English as a Foreign Language), the IELTS academic (International English Language Testing Service), or the Duolingo English Test.